On the Equivalence Between Temporal and Static Graph Representations for Observational Predictions: Proves

-\citet{siegelmann1995computational} shows that with enough hidden neurons, an RNN can be a most-expressive sequence model (universal Turing machine approximator).
-Hence, since the input representation is perfect, we can equivalently think of the RNN output simply as a ``copy'' of the input, i.e., $\tnH^{\stV}_{\sci}$ perfectly represents $\tnX_{\sci, \leq \scT}$ and $\tnH^{\stE}_{\sci, \scj}$ perfectly represents $\tnA_{\sci, \scj, \leq \scT}$.

-Hence, a \timethengraph representation can be described as a graph neural network applied over the aggregated node attribute and adjacency matrix inputs:
+\citet{siegelmann1995on} shows that with enough hidden neurons, a RNN can be a most-expressive sequence model (universal Turing machine approximator).
+Hence, since the representations for node and edge attribute sequences are most-expressive, we can equivalently think of those RNN outputs simply as ``copy'' of the inputs, i.e., $\tnH^\text{node}_{i}$ perfectly represents $ \tnX_{i, \leq T} $ and $\tnH^\text{edge}_{i, j}$ perfectly represents $\tnA_{i, j, \leq T}$.
+Hence, for the ease of simplicity, we can construct \timethengraph representation just as a static GNN representation applied over the aggregated node attribute and adjacency matrix inputs: